 Each Friday, our students enjoy a Shabbat celebration.
 EC students celebrate by giving tzedakah (charity), lighting candles, having Kiddush (grape juice), and eating challah, and singing songs as part of their Oneg Shabbat.
-Parents and other family members, as well as other special friends, are invited to join us for our Shabbat sing-along, Joyful Noise: TT-EC4 from 9:15-9:40 am.
+Parents and other family members, as well as other special friends, are invited to join us for our family Shabbat sing-along, Joyful Noise.